 - Should a school be allowed to ban books it feels are inappropriate?

-- What might some other possible positive solutions be for Duluth Public Schools District in their approach to books they deem controversial?
+- What might some other possible positive solutions be for the Duluth Public Schools District in their approach to books they deem controversial?